GitAlicja/recipes-project/README.md

 Backend Project: Recipe Club App

-An app written in JavaScript, Handlebars and CSS.
+Fully responsive app written in JavaScript, Handlebars and CSS.
 Created in order to complete the second module (Backend) at Ironhack Berlin in a team of three.
+The app allows users to add and manage favourite recipes.

 Tech stack: Node.js, Express.js, Mongo DB, Mongoose, Handlebars, CSS